Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 4) Lack of approaches to processing large amounts of insights

 All enterprise processes (working with customers, vendors, and partners) always generate large volumes of data.
-The more data sources a company has, the more insights it has to process and analyze—but if its current data analytics tools and approaches can't keep up with the number of insights, there is a point in exploring enterprise digital transformation and ways to improve and accelerate data processing.
+The more data sources a company has, the more insights it has to process and analyze—but if its current data analytics tools and approaches can't keep up with the number of insights, there is a point in exploring potential benefits of digital transformation and ways to improve and accelerate data processing.

 The mere process of working with customers can provide plenty of data to work with.
 However, if this information isn’t documented and processed properly, it can’t bring value to the enterprise—and it’s a growth opportunity missed.